anilsathyan7/Deep-Video-Steganography-Hiding-Videos-in-Plain-Sight/README.md

 ![Screenshot](models/reveal.png)

-The hide network is used by the **sender**; while the reveal network is supposed to be used by the **receiver**.The receiver has access only to the container image.In additon to the normal steganographic hiding mechanism, we also **encrypyt(block shuffle)** our secret imagess for added security.Therefore , both the **sender and the receiver** shares a **symmetric key** for encrypting/decrypting the shuffled secret message.
+The hide network is used by the **sender**; while the reveal network is supposed to be used by the **receiver**.The receiver has access only to the container image.In addition to the normal steganographic hiding mechanism, we also **encrypt(block shuffle)** our secret images for added security.Therefore , both the **sender and the receiver** shares a **symmetric key** for encrypting/decrypting the shuffled secret message.
 The encryption is performed by the sender on the **input secret image**; whereas the decryption is performed by the receiver on the **final decode image**.

 Finally images/video are enhanced by applying **Non-local Means Denoising** algorithm and **Unsharp Masking**(USM) filter.